Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Limited cable lengths

-You can also use this type of cable to connect your AV receiver to a subwoofer.
+You can also use a digital coaxial cable to connect AV receivers to subwoofers.

 How Is a Coaxial Cable Wired?